ophelialabs/Aspire/README.md

 =/!!

 treat app.web as Core
-create cs file for database directory that ref seperate dbs so project refs work accordingly?
+create csp file for database directory that ref seperate dbs so project refs work accordingly?